 As A Grade Ahead’s long-term students know, each year there is an entire monthly workbook dedicated to helping them prepare to take standardized tests.
-For the majority of students, Preparing for Tests is completed in February, although some East Coast academies complete the program in March or April.
+For the majority of students, Preparing for Tests is completed in February, although some Academies may complete this month in January, March, or April.

 That’s why A Grade Ahead has dedicated an entire month to preparing for tests.